Moduli stacks of Higgs bundles on stable curves: Acknowledgements

 \section{\textbf{Acknowledgements}}

 T.P.
 (University of Pennsylvania) was partially supported by NSF FRG grant DMS- 2244978, NSF/BSF grant DMS-2200914, NSF grant DMS-1901876, and Simons Collaboration grant number 347070.
 O.B.
-(University of Haifa) and S.D. would like to acknowledge NSF-BSF grant 2021717 for supporting S.D. as a postdoc.
-S.D. would like to thank Professor Alek Vainshtein of the University of Haifa, Israel for the financial support from his Israel Science Foundation grant number 876/20 during a postdoc position at the University of Haifa.
-S.D. would also like to thank Professor Vikraman Balaji for the financial support from his SERB Core Research Grant during a postdoc position at Chennai Mathematical Institute.
+(University of Haifa) and S.D. would like to acknowledge the Binational Science Foundation and NSF/BSF grant DMS-2200914 also known as BSF Grant 2021717 for supporting S.D. as a postdoc.
+S.D. would like to thank Professor Alek Vainshtein of the University of Haifa, Israel, for the financial support from his Israel Science Foundation grant number 876/20 during a postdoc position at the University of Haifa.
+S.D. would like to thank Professor Vikraman Balaji for the financial support from his SERB Core Research Grant CRG/2022/000051-G during a postdoc position at Chennai Mathematical Institute.
+S.D. also thanks IISER Tirupati for their support during a part of this work.